amir-kedis/SLSA/README.md

 ### 🌟 The basics (cmatrix):

-Every wanted that matrix movie effect and feel like you're a real hacker, here is your dreams come true: just run:
+Ever wanted that matrix movie effect and feel like you're a real hacker, here are your dreams come true: just run:

 ```bash